Skip to content

 mkdir custom_venvs

-You then need to tell awx the directory to look in for custom venvs:
+You then need to tell AWX which directory to look in for custom venvs:

 HTTP PATCH /api/v2/settings/system/ {'CUSTOM_VENV_PATHS': ["/opt/custom_venvs/"]}